MicrosoftDocs/WSL/WSL/wsl2-kernel.md

   1. Run the update package downloaded in the previous step.

-  2. You will be prompted for elevated permissions, select ‘yes’ to approve this installation.
+  2. You will be prompted for elevated permissions, select "yes" to approve this installation.

   3. Once the installation is complete, you are ready to begin using WSL2!